• Home

 My Retirement Journey..

-Along the journey I have experienced life as a full-time “Lean” process consultant, became a certified professional Results Trained Coach and earned two other transition/retirement certifications, helped numerous people on their retirement/transition journey as a coach, co-wrote articles on coaching for a finance magazine, co-founded a coaching company focusing on retirement transitions, served as CFO for a non-profit, joined a non-profit Board, started a successful annual scholarship campaign to help high school students in NYC, co-hosted over 100 episodes of a very successful podcast focusing on retirement, learned how to build a website, took up core yoga, learned and now play pickle ball, cycle and hike regularly and helped care for two grandsons.
+Along the journey I have experienced life as a full-time “Lean” process consultant, became a certified professional Results Trained Coach and earned two other transition/retirement certifications, helped numerous people on their retirement/transition journey as a coach, co-wrote articles on coaching for a finance magazine, co-founded a coaching company focusing on retirement transitions, served as CFO for a non-profit, joined a non-profit Board, started a successful annual scholarship campaign to help high school students in NYC, co-hosted over 100 episodes of a very successful podcast focusing on retirement, learned how to build a website, practice core yoga daily, learned, play and teach pickle ball where I met a lot of new friends, cycle and hike regularly and helped care for four grandsons.
+Adding cooking and pilates in 2024!

 This is how I have invested a lot of my time.
 I like to call them my “doing things” and they are all meaningful to me which I believe is key.
 However, I have discovered that “who I am” and what drives me mattered more.